Cord blood and cord lining banking

 Readily available for you and your family

-Cord blood and cord lining banking is an informed decision made to preserve your baby’s umbilical cord blood stem cells at -196°c in the cryo tank for future use should your child her/himself or your family needs it.
-It can be done through public or private facilities.
+Cord blood and cord lining banking is an informed decision made to preserve your baby’s umbilical cord blood stem cells at temperature less than -150°c in the cryo tank for future use should your child her/himself or your family needs it.
+It can be done through private facilities.
 Having your cord blood and/or cord lining stored at a private facility will guarantee you a readily available cord blood unit containing precious and highly potent stem cells that can be used for you and your family.
 It keeps your mind at peace.

 Safe, painless and easy